The Extreme Cooler: Why Do They Cost So Much And Are They Worth It?

 An early season mule deer hunt in Nevada was my biggest eye opener on this issue and provided me serious ammunition to consider investing the dollars for one of these expensive ice haulers.
 We loaded up several of our inexpensive models with all the food, drinks and ice we would need for the next ten days on the mountain.
 We had frozen jugs of water and lemonade to get the most out of our space and cubed ice filled all the open airspace in each cooler.

-led into the last small town prior to dropping off the grid and checked the status of our coolers.
+We rolled into the last small town prior to dropping off the grid and checked the status of our coolers.
 Enough ice had melted in the back of our trucks, with full sun exposure that we were able to fit several more bags of overpriced ice into each cooler.
 Off we went on our two-hour trek to the camp spot we had chosen.
-This consisted of thirty minutes of good paved road, one hour of okay dirt road and the last half hour was horrible dirt/rocky road.
+This consisted of thirty minutes of good paved road, one hour of okay dirt road, and the last half hour was horrible dirt/rocky road.
 We set up camp and placed our coolers into a great shady spot, out of the hundred-degree, full sun.
 It was still mid-eighties in the shade, but the best we could do.

 By day three, we had successfully harvested one archery buck, but unfortunately all of our ice had disappeared, including our blocks and frozen jugs.
 The successful hunter emptied one of the coolers and made a run into town to fill up on ice.
-When he arrived into town two hours later, he spent nearly eighty dollars on ice to fill the cooler, due to costs being double of what we had paid at home.
+When he arrived into town two hours later, he spent nearly eighty dollars on ice to fill the cooler, due to costs being double what we had paid at home.
 He also had used almost a half a tank of fuel to get there and back to camp and at over $3.00 a gallon, this one unexpected trip for ice totaled nearly $130.00.
 Three trips like that would have paid for an extreme cooler and over the ten-day period of time, we did just that.
 When we returned from our trip, I promptly invested the necessary money to make sure my ice lasted as long as possible on future trips.

 So, here is the big question - Which one of the extreme coolers on the market do you spend your hard-earned money on?
 Since there are a lot of choices out there and spending the money to buy one isn’t a reality for most, we here at Sportsman’s News decided to give them a real-world field test to see how they perform.
 Some of the following coolers we have a little more experience with than others, just because some of our team members own them.
 However, each one of the coolers tested were brand new, current models available at Sportsman’s Warehouse and we put them through the same exact testing.
 Features and benefits for each cooler are spelled out with each model below and the chart shows a side-by-side comparison to each.